mermaid-js/mermaid/packages/mermaid/src/docs/Setup.md

 **Notes**:

-This matters if your files are checked into sourcecontrol e.g. git and should not change unless content is changed.
+This matters if your files are checked into source control e.g. git and should not change unless content is changed.

 Default value: false